kura-labs-org/EKS_ASGMT/README.md

      </h1>
 </html>

-19. Type in the address url in a web browser provided from "kubectl get ingress.networking.k8s.io" command:
+19. Type in the address url in a web browser provided from "kubectl get ingress.networking.k8s.io" command.
+If successful, Nginx should incorporated with your application.
 <html>
      <h1>
           <img style = "float:center;" src=pictures/21.png width="1000" />